 When Louise isn’t running from the law, she can be found in Mt.
-Storm Park and the woods between Lafayette Avenue and Rue de la Paix with her family, Doe #23 a/k/a Harriet (age ~6.5), Doe #55 aka Ethel (age ~3.5), Doe #49 a/k/a Gladys (age ~7.5), and Louise’s as-yet-untagged daughter (her fawn from Spring 2018).
+Storm Park and the woods between Lafayette Avenue and Rue de la Paix with her family, Doe #23 a/k/a Harriet (age ~6.5), Doe #55 aka Ethel (age ~3.5), Doe #49 a/k/a Gladys (age ~6.5), and Louise’s as-yet-untagged daughter (her fawn from Spring 2018).

 Louise, Harriet, Ethel and Gladys are known among Lafayette Avenue neighbors as “The Mount Storm Bridge Club.”

-Maybe it is her relatively young age (~3.5 years old as of September 2019), or maybe it is just her fear of missing out on fun, but Ethel loves being where the action is.
+Maybe it is her relatively young age (~4.5 years old as of December 2020), or maybe it is just her fear of missing out on fun, but Ethel loves being where the action is.
 Whereas other members of her family will take periodic “me” time, Ethel prefers company.
 Not to say she’s indiscriminate – while she’s happy to socialize with other adults, she has no patience for neighborhood fawns and won’t be offering to babysit anytime soon!

 Ethel resides in Mt.
-Storm Park and the woods between Lafayette Avenue and Rue de la Paix with her family, Doe #23 a/k/a Harriet (age ~6.5), Doe #62 a/k/a Louise (age ~), Doe #49 a/k/a Gladys (age ~7.5), and Louise’s as-yet-untagged yearling (her fawn from Spring 2018).
+Storm Park and the woods between Lafayette Avenue and Rue de la Paix with her family, Doe #23 a/k/a Harriet (age ~7.5), Doe #49 a/k/a Gladys (age ~7.5), and Mae (age ~ 2.5).

 Spayed in our January 2017 field operations, Gladys weighed in at a svelte ~145 lbs.
 To sponsor Gladys, just give her a shout!